kkreuning/rabo.dev/docs/developer-tools/api/api-idempotency.md

 the call without the risk of creating an additional order.

 ## Enabling idempotency
-:::info covered by the SDK
+:::info Covered by the SDK

 The [Rabo Smart Pay SDK](#) supports idempotency for safe retries without any additional configuration out of the box.

 :::

-To make an idempotent request you should include the `idempotency-key:<key>` HTTP header to your POST requests.
+To make an idempotent request you should include the `Idempotency-Key:<key>` HTTP header to your POST requests.

 The `<key>` must be a string unique for every call, Rabo Smart Pay recommends using a UUID, but you are free to use any string with a maximum of 64 character.

-Rabo Smart Pay will process the request as usual unless it has already seen the idempotency key before, in that case it will return the response to the first request made with the idempotency key.

-Rabo Smart Pay will echo the idempotency key back to you in the form of a HTTP response header.
+Under normal circumstances your request will pass through normally, and Rabo Smart Pay echoes your idempotency key back to you in a HTTP response header.

-To verify that a request was processed idempotently, you should compare the key in the `idempotency-key` HTTP response header to the idempotency key that you passed.
+Now, when another request is made to Rabo Smart Pay with the same idempotency key, one of the following things happen:
+- If a previous request with the same key has been completed, you will receive the cached response.
+- If a previous request with the same key is still being processed ("in flight"), you will receive a `409 Conflict` HTTP status code.
+In that case you should retry the request later to get a definitive answer.

 ## Time validity
 Rabo Smart Pay will remember idempotency keys for a minimum of 48 hours.
 This has two implications: